 13. World’s Largest Concrete Gnome

-In giant-size Iowa, there is the world’s largest concrete gnome, located in Guthrie Center.
+In giant-size Iowa, there is the world’s largest concrete gnome.
+It is located at Reiman Gardens in Ames, Iowa, and is 15 feet tall.

 See Related: Cheap Places to Travel